owebboy/typographic-styles/README.md

-# Typographic Styles
+# Typographic Styles' Website

-This stylesheet was built to make web typography look amazing.
+This website is built for typographic styles.